klyte45/CS2-WriteEverywhereFiles/README.md

 ### Auto loading default templates for prefabs

-The layouts that should be automatically loaded for prefabs shall be under the prefabs folder (`<Game AppData Folder>\ModsData\Klyte45Mods\WriteEverywhere\prefabs`) and all them must follow the naming pattern: `<Prefab internal name>.wedefault.xml`.
+The layouts that should be automatically loaded for prefabs shall be under the prefabs folder (`<Game AppData Folder>\ModsData\Klyte45Mods\WriteEverywhere\prefabs`) and all them must follow the naming pattern:
+> `<Prefab internal name>.wedefault.xml`

 The mod will search all files with these names recursively under that folder and will load all them, merging their layouts.
 It can be useful for separating the default layouts parts by subfolders (example: one folder for vehicle plates locations, another for extra text of buses, etc)

 Layouts refering the same prefab will be mixed at loading time.

 ### Exporting as prefab default layout

 To export a node as prefab layout, at hierarchy window click on the **parent layout item** and then go to save button, select the option **Export selected as prefab default layout** and a file will be generated at root of the prefabs folder. **IT WILL OVERRIDING EXISTING FILES**, so avoid letting the default files at root.

 Notice that the root layout item **will be ignored** when writing the XML file.
 So don't use it to add any effective stuff.
 Keep it position and rotation at 0 too to avoid misplacements.

 ### Exporting as common layout

 Differently of the prefab default layout, the root node will be exported in this case.
 It will also export to the prefabs folder above but the name can be input by the user.
 The name pattern is also different: `<user chosen name>.welayout.xml`.

 If a file with that name already exists, the mod will append a number in the front of the filename until it get to an not used name.

 ### The XML file content